 - Screaming at his ex-wife in divorce court

-Read Straight Talk No Chaser: How to Find, Keep, and Understand a Man by Steve Harvey if you want more encouragement and information about men, dating, and relationships.
+You might also pick up Steve Harvey’s Straight Talk No Chaser: How to Find, Keep, and Understand a Man.
+He shares encouragement and information about men, dating, and relationships.
 He describes what motivates men and provides tips on how women can use that knowledge to get more of what they need out of their relationships.
-Harvey also shares invaluable information about how to minimize nagging and maximize harmony at home – as well as dating tips for women in their 20s, 30s, 40s, 50s, and beyond.